Advertisement

 Los Angeles

 Local food trucks have a decades-old history in L.A., though hip newcomers like chef Roy Choi’s Kogi BBQ trace their roots back only a decade or so.
 Today, these colorfully painted rigs emerge from parking spots all across Southern California, making them an indelible part of both the dining and cultural landscape.
 No trip to L.A. is complete without a late-night run for tacos from a nearby truck.
 Every neighborhood has a few, though Tacos Leo in Mid-City and La Isla Bonita in Venice count themselves among L.A.’s best.
-Plan to spend $1 or $2 for carne asada or suadero tacos, and if you see carnitas on the menu, get it.
+Plan to spend a few bucks for carne asada or suadero tacos, and if you see carnitas on the menu, get it.
 Find even more tasty Southern California options with these taco recommendations from a food writer.

 7. Santa Maria BBQ